sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServiceDesks.md

 ### Supported response types

 The `callback.sendMessageToUser` function lets your integration display a message to the user.
-You can provide a simple string, which displays a basic text response to the user. ]In addition you can pass a `MessageResponse` object with the following response types:
+You can provide a simple string, which displays a basic text response to the user.
+In addition, you can pass a {@link MessageResponse} object with the following response types:

 - text
 - image